 As the cannabis industry continues to grow and evolve, this week I traveled to London to meet with Geshe who runs Otherside Shop on Portobello Road.

-Otherside calls itself a Cannabinoid Dispensary – but what exactly does that mean in the UK in 2019?
+Otherside calls itself a Cannabinoid Dispensary – but what exactly does that mean in the UK pre-legalisation?

-Entering the shop, I get that familiar feeling of having been there before – and I have, but in a past incarnation – the last time I visited was when the shop was still called Alchemy, run by veteran cannabis activist Lee Harris and held the title of London’s Oldest Headshop.
+Entering this shop, I get that familiar feeling of having been there before – and I have, but in a past incarnation.
+Do you remember the time I visited the shop when it was still Alchemy?
+Back then the shop was run by veteran cannabis activist Lee Harris and held the title of London’s Oldest Headshop.

 When Lee retired from the business 2.5 years ago, Geshe took over and transformed London’s oldest headshop into its most modern one, full to the brim with ranges of products and paraphernalia I’ve previously only seen online or at community events.

 Walking through the store, I see products which include Revelry smell-proof bags, glass bongs and quartz bangers, vaporisers and more products organised neatly on and in front of the wall that was previously a counter.
 The design of the place is great as well – as well as increasing the space by ditching the old long counter (the shop shares its location with a tattoo and piercings parlour) Geshe has used old cheese boxes, upcycled them and attached them to the wall with some awesome LED Lighting, which gives a slight hipster infusion to the shop which looks like a mashup of portobello road and Amsterdam!

 Particularly interesting and different to any other headshop I’ve seen is the baked goods section, which includes things like Hempress Rising’s vegan chocolate infused with CBD.
 While I was there they also took a delivery of some delicious looking brownies which apparently don’t last long on the shelves.